November 1, 2020 – Dia de los Muertos

 November 28, 2020

 Marie drops off some textiles, including lovely black denim which will be turned into NewsGirl hats.
-Kate’s dress is mostly done, now I’m adding embroidery to hide flaws, and painting ivy on the hem facing so it’s blandness is less blaring.
-No walk today, some frustration and fatigue, and coffee at 6 PM.
+Kate’s dress is mostly done, I’m adding embroidery to hide flaws, and painting ivy on a hem facing so it’s blandness is less blaring.

 Trump has now lost 38 of the 39 court cases, 2 of which were dismissed with prejudice, which prevents appeal.
 He has also convinced his base that the election was rigged.
-Now the GOP is trying to convince the base that their vote counts in Georgia.
+Now the GOP is trying to convince the base that their vote counts in Georgia for the upcoming runoff election.
 This is what happens when you feed misinformation to your cult.

 November 29, 2020